boscoh/uniprot/README.md

     for is_id_fn, name, uniprot_mapping_type in id_types:
       probe_id_type(entries, is_id_fn, name, uniprot_mapping_type, cache_fname+'.'+name)

 The metadata is then returned as a dictionary with the original seqids as keys.
-You can follow this function to construct functions of your design.
+You can follow the logic in this function to construct functions of your own design.

 (c) 2013, Bosco Ho